tthinking/DATFuse/README.md

 ![Image text](https://github.com/tthinking/DATFuse/blob/main/imgs/gamma.jpg)

-## Ablation study on the number of TRM
+## Ablation study on the number of TRMs

 ## Ablation study on the second DARM